naveensrinivasan/release-dir-list/SECURITY_ATTESTATION_REPORT.md

 ## How Attestations Are Signed

-We're using Sigstore - it's a Linux Foundation project that's actually pretty clever:
+Sigstore (Linux Foundation project) provides:

 1. **No Keys to Lose**: Uses GitHub OIDC tokens instead of managing private keys
 2. **Public Record**: Everything goes into Rekor (their transparency log at rekor.sigstore.dev)